sakkeerhussain/react-alert-messages/README.md

 5. By default, the alert messages would be displayed for 2 seconds, and you can add the number of seconds on `timeout` property with the alert message to control the time alert message should be displayed.
 6. Can pass `timeout` value as `-1` to display the alert message indefinitely.
 7. If a message's `timeout` is `-1` and `type` is `pending`, will be displayed if there is no message already and will increment the internal `pending` message counter and will wait for the corresponding success message for that.

+## Config Details

+### Alert message types

+- success
+- error
+- in-progress

+### Alert message timeout
+Timeout is the time the message should show to the user in milliseconds.
+This will be defaulted with 2000 if not passed.
+This will support `-1` as value to display the message indefinitely.

 ## How it works